The Nameless, Summer 2025

-Humbaba [or Huwawa] is a figure in Mesopotamian and Near Eastern myth.
-In various stories, he is appointed by the gods or specific gods to act as warden over the Cedar Forest.
-In the Epic of Gilgamesh, he is killed by Gilgamesh to gain fame.
-The myth captures aspects of certain views of the Iblisic narrative: Humanity has assumed or is given a role for which it is unsuited or undeserving.
-It is a warning against giving too much esteem to mankind as a whole.
+Humbaba is a demon out of Mesopotamian and Near Eastern myths.
+In various stories, he is appointed by gods or a specific god to act as warden over the Cedar Forest.
+In the Epic of Gilgamesh, he guards it from humanity.

 How can we go, my friend, to the Forest of Cedar?